VAIJ-TEJAS/Articles/Streamlining Workflows Task Automation with Python/Introduction to task automation.md

 ## Why Python for Task Automation?
 Python is renowned as a versatile language for automating repetitive tasks across various domains.
 Its **simplicity**, **readability**, and **extensive library** support make it an ideal choice for tasks like **file management**, **data processing**, **web scraping**, and **system administration**.

-## III.
-Getting Started with Python for Task Automation
+## Getting Started with Python for Task Automation
 **Setting Up the Python Environment**
 To begin automating tasks with Python, you first need to set up the Python environment.
 This involves installing Python and choosing an Integrated Development Environment (IDE) for scripting tasks.